How We Started

 “I’d had a visual in my mind of this very thing, thinking how wonderful it would be to sensitize our sex crazed society to the real body in all its varied forms, not just the perfect model body but the reality of old and crinkly, the mutilated, the amputated, war-torn, life-torn, so as to learn to perceive the beauty in the imperfect too . . . does that make sense?” —Anonymous Breast Cancer Survivor

 The Bodice Project is committed to reaching out to new communities of breast cancer patients and survivors, as well as artists, in order to expand the scope of the show.
-There is a show being scheduled for October 2016 in Frederick Md, and the Popidicon at Shepherd University, Shepherdstown, WV. on October 27.
+We have been invited to exhibit at the American Association of Cancer Research (AACR) conference in Chicago in April of 2018.
 In order to do this we need to build pedestals and containers, rent vans for travel and storage facilities to house the art works, as well as cover the numerous expenses accrued in moving and mounting the exhibit.
 The project is using a fiscal sponsor with non-profit status to accept tax deductible donations.
 We would like to invite those of you who are impressed by the show or personally touched by the concept, and its expressive healing work, to donate what you can to our Fractured Atlas campaign to help us share this experience with other communities and breast cancer survivors.
 Thank you so much for your consideration!